stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 animation.

 There are currently two methods for playerizing notes.
-The playerizing method is set by the NewFieldColumn.
+The playerizing method is set by the NoteFieldColumn.

 ```NotePlayerizeMode_Off``` turns off playerizing of notes.
 ```NotePlayerizeMode_Quanta``` turns of quantizing notes and instead uses